 Not all Florida employers offer disability insurance for their employees.
 Furthermore, if you are self-employed or work as an independent contractor, you will need your own private individual disability insurance.
 Individual disability insurance also follows you—if you change or leave an employer, you keep your coverage.
 If you are a working woman, get pregnant, and stay at home to raise kids, your coverage follows you back to work.

-Before you buy an individual disability policy, review the features, advantages, and benefits of the proposed policy with a seasoned disability insurance attorney from DarrasLaw for free.
+Before you buy an individual disability policy, review the features, advantages, and benefits of the proposed policy with a seasoned Florida disability attorney from DarrasLaw for free.

 The distinction between individual and group disability insurance policies is actually vital to your valid claim.
-It is a lot easier for a group ERISA disability carrier to wrongfully deny your valid claim than it is for an individual disability insurance carrier.
-This is because of a very insurance-friendly set of federal laws that applies to group disability policies called ERISA.
+It is a lot easier for a group disability carrier to wrongfully deny your valid claim than it is for an individual disability insurance carrier.
+This is because of a very insurance-friendly set of federal laws that applies to group disability policies.